Published on Monday 24 October 2016 22:59

 Ten Second Review

 The Koreans have pared back the engine choice when compared to the i30 hatch.
-Whereas customers of that body style get no fewer than six engines to select from, i30 Tourer buyers are left with a stark choice: 1.6-litre petrol or 1.6-litre diesel.
-Perhaps that's simplifying things a little because the diesel engine is available in 110PS or a higher-powered 128PS variant.
-The 110PS diesel and the 120PS petrol engine are available with an automatic transmission, otherwise it's a six-speed manual shift.
-In the UK, Hyundai expects a 50:50 split between petrol and diesel models, with its 1.6-litre variable geometry turbodiesel unit set to be the most popular engine in the range.
-The 128PS diesel develops its peak power at 4,000 rpm and this upgraded engine will accelerate the i30 from rest to 60mph in 10.9 seconds, with a top speed of 122mph.
+Whereas customers of that body style get no fewer than five engines to select from, i30 Tourer buyers are left with a stark choice: 1.6-litre petrol or 1.6-litre diesel.
+Perhaps that's simplifying things a little because the diesel engine is available in 110PS or a higher-powered 136PS variant.
+All engines come with an auto gearbox option, but the diesels get the more sophisticated 7DCT self-shifting transmission.
+Otherwise it's a six-speed manual shift.
+The 136PS diesel develops its peak power at 4,000 rpm and this upgraded engine will accelerate the i30 from rest to 60mph in around 10 seconds, with a top speed of well over 120mph.

 Design and Build

-With most small estate cars, the designer has been given the unenviable brief of working with the existing 'hard points' of the hatchback model, merely grafting a conservatory onto the back and hoping that it looks halfway cohesive.
-The i30 Tourer is a very neat piece of styling, with a sharply rising beltline giving it a poised, aggressive look.
+This is the lightly facelifted model that has received changes to the hexagonal grille that defines its front end.
+Otherwise, the recipe's much as before.
+With most small estate cars, designer tend to be given the unenviable brief of working with the existing 'hard points' of the hatchback model, merely grafting a conservatory onto the back and hoping that it looks halfway cohesive.
+The i30 Tourer, in contrast, is a very neat piece of styling, with a sharply rising beltline giving it a poised, aggressive look.
 There's plenty of luggage space too, offering 528-litres with the rear seats in position.
 Fold down the 60:40-split rear seats and this expands to a hefty 1,642-litres.

 Market and Model

-Hyundai quickly realised that it couldn't achieve its global ambitions by maintaining a pile 'em high, sell 'em cheap philosophy and has instead adopted a strategy with rather more potential for building the brand.
-The aggressive pricing remains, but now quality has improved drastically and Hyundai is trying to differentiate itself in terms of equipment levels.
-All four of the i30 Tourer's trim levels - Classic, Active, Style and Style Nav - are very well finished.
+All four of the i30 Tourer's trim levels - S, SE, SE Nav and Premium - are very well finished.
 Even the entry-level model gets Bluetooth connectivity and voice recognition, multi-function steering wheel and air conditioning.
 Body-coloured door handles and mirrors are standard on the entry level trim, along with LED daytime running lights.
 This means that no i30 is going to leave the showroom looking like it's just been winched up from the bargain basement, a factor that can only enhance the car's public perception.
 Electric windows are fitted all round, there's air-conditioning and remote central locking is also standard, along with an MP3-compatible CD stereo.

 Cost of Ownership

 Those looking for the lowest running costs should direct their attention to the Blue Drive sub-brand which is Hyundai-speak for high efficiency and low emissions.
 Energy-saving measures include Integrated Stop & Go (ISG), low-rolling resistance tyres and an alternator management system.
-With CO2 emissions below 100 g/km and an engine delivery of 128 PS, the 1.6-litre diesel i30 features a best-in-class power-to-efficiency ratio.
+With CO2 emissions of 102g/km and an engine delivery of 110 PS, the standard 1.6-litre diesel i30 features a best-in-class power-to-efficiency ratio.

 Hyundai and Kia seem to be doing their best to initiate some kind of warranty war, with the UK car market as the main theatre of conflict.
 The major players have yet to take the bait but the i30's five-year unlimited mileage package with 10-year anti-perforation cover must be a source of some annoyance to the major brands when the best you'll get from them is three years protection.
 In fairness, a lengthy warranty is no good to anyone if you're constantly having to make claims on it but the peace of mind that accompanies the i30's extended deal is not to be underestimated.
 If the car proves to be reliable as well, the Koreans could really be onto a winner.
 Over to you JD Power.

 Hyundai's ambition with the i30 Tourer is such that it requires a change in mindset to assess the vehicle.
 In years gone by, we would have been dumbstruck by this car's styling, its engineering and its finish, largely because it was a cheapie and wasn't expected to be particularly special.
 In pitching the i30 against talented mainstream contenders like the Ford Focus and Vauxhall Astra, however, the marking scheme just got a whole lot tougher.
-By and large the i30 Tourer succeeds.
+By and large the i30 Tourer succeeds, particularly in this improved form.
 It's big enough and capable enough at the right price to win enough orders.